 - Continuing existence – An incorporated group has “perpetual succession”, which means it continues to exist as a separate legal entity regardless of changes in its membership.
 This gives a group a stronger reputation when it’s seeking grants or donations or negotiating contracts, as it gives the group a sense of permanence and credibility.

-- Limited liability for members – If a group is incorporated, its members benefit from gaining “limited liability”.
+- Limited liability for members – If a group is incorporated, its members and officers benefit from gaining “limited liability”.
 This means that when the group takes on any debts or other legal responsibilities, it can usually only be sued in its own name, and its members aren’t usually personally responsible.

 Useful Links and Resources